-- 1. Press Ctrl+Num (default) to open the on-screen display. - 2.
-Press F11 to open the Configuration menu. - 3.
-Select Network and press Enter. - 4.
-Select Link Status and press Enter. - 5.
-The Interface A (Network A interface) or Interface B (Network B interface) paragraph provides you with the following data:
+- 1. Press the Ctrl+Num (default) hotkey to open the on-screen display. - 2.
+Press F11 to call the Configuration menu. - 3.
+Select the Network entry and press Enter. - 4.
+Select the Link Status entry and press Enter.

+5. The Interface A (Network A interface) paragraph provides you with the following data: